hrithwikbharadwaj/HrithwikBharadwaj/README.md

 I'm a Tech Enthusiast , with a Technology YouTube Channel of 8.5K subscribers and 1.8M Views

 Interested and pursuing skills related to
- - Web Development
+  - 📲Progressive Web Apps
- - Automation
- - Video Processing
+  - 🤖Automation
- - UI/UX
+  - ⚡UI/UX

 ## Connect with me
 - [YouTube](https://www.youtube.com/HSBTechYt)